SpringWell CF Whole House Water Filter System Review

 As for some of the other heavy metals we were concerned about, the CF removed nickel and cobalt completely, and reduced copper by 76%, zinc by 72%, and barium by 41%.

-The SpringWell CF didn’t do a great job of fluoride removal – only 17% was removed.
-But it’s not intended for fluoride removal because it doesn’t contain any filtration media that targets this mineral, so we were pleasantly surprised that any fluoride was removed at all.
+The SpringWell CF didn’t do a great job with fluoride reduction– only 17% was reduced.
+But it’s not intended for fluoride reduction because it doesn’t contain any filtration media that targets this mineral, so we were pleasantly surprised that any fluoride was removed at all.

 Plumbing-Related Contaminants